Full-text search

 In text retrieval, full-text search refers to techniques for searching a single computer-stored document or a collection in a full-text database.
 Full-text search is distinguished from searches based on metadata or on parts of the original texts represented in databases (such as titles, abstracts, selected sections, or bibliographical references).

 In a full-text search, a search engine examines all of the words in every stored document as it tries to match search criteria (for example, text specified by a user).
-Full-text-searching techniques became common in online bibliographic databases in the 1990s.
+Full-text-searching techniques appeared in the 1960s, for example IBM STAIRS from 1969, and became common in online bibliographic databases in the 1990s.
 Many websites and application programs (such as word processing software) provide full-text-search capabilities.
-Some web search engines, such as AltaVista, employ full-text-search techniques, while others index only a portion of the web pages examined by their indexing systems.
+Some web search engines, such as the former AltaVista, employ full-text-search techniques, while others index only a portion of the web pages examined by their indexing systems.

 Indexing

 When dealing with a small number of documents, it is possible for the full-text-search engine to directly scan the contents of the documents with each query, a strategy called "serial scanning".
 This is what some tools, such as grep, do when searching.

 However, when the number of documents to search is potentially large, or the quantity of search queries to perform is substantial, the problem of full-text search is often divided into two tasks: indexing and searching.
 The indexing stage will scan the text of all the documents and build a list of search terms (often called an index, but more correctly named a concordance).
 In the search stage, when performing a specific query, only the index is referenced, rather than the text of the original documents.

 The indexer will make an entry in the index for each term or word found in a document, and possibly note its relative position within the document.
 Usually the indexer will ignore stop words (such as "the" and "and") that are both common and insufficiently meaningful to be useful in searching.
 Some indexers also employ language-specific stemming on the words being indexed.
 For example, the words "drives", "drove", and "driven" will be recorded in the index under the single concept word "drive".